heiku-jiqu/github-blog/src/routes/blog/blogposts/post14.md

 # {title}

-Recently read a extremely valuable site on database indexing over at [use-the-index-luke](https://use-the-index-luke.com/).
+Recently read an extremely informative e-book on database indexing over at [use-the-index-luke](https://use-the-index-luke.com/).
-This post is to synthesise and summarise the main learnings that I took away from the e-book.
+This post is to synthesise and summarise the main learnings that I took away from the ~200 page e-book.

 # The Three Powers of Indexing